-The City particularly encouraged involvement by low- and moderate-income households residing in areas targeted for program activities as required by the Citizen Participation Plan.
+The City particularly encouraged involvement by low- and moderate-income households residing in areas targeted for program activities for minorities and non-English speaking persons, as well as persons with disabilities.
 Special effort is made to assure that low- and moderate-income persons, households in areas assisted by program activities, and persons with special needs have opportunities to participate.